2018ik/2018ik.github.io/_wiki/resurrection.markdown

 ## Background

-**Resurrection** is to change death into life, and can only be accomplished through Christ, who is resurrection itself (John 11:25).
+**Resurrection** is to change death into life, and can only be accomplished through Christ, who is resurrection and life itself (John 11:25).
 The principle of resurrection is that the natural life is killed for the divine life to rise up in its place (2 Cor.
 1:9).
 Resurrection is the life pulse and the lifeline of God's divine economy.
 The experience of resurrection life today is through Christ as the [all-inclusive, compound, life-giving Spirit](../spirit#compound_spirit).

-There are many instances of resurrection as a physical raising of the dead throughout the Bible, however the reality of resurrection began with [the Lord Jesus](../christ_resurrection).

-Resurrection is altogether victorious over death; resurrection life overcomes death without being damaged or injured by death (John 11:25; Rev. 1:17-18; 2:8).
+Resurrection life overcomes death without being damaged or injured by death (John 11:25; Rev. 1:17-18; 2:8).
 Death is powerless to do anything with resurrection (Acts 2:24).
 When the enemy makes a believer think that they are finished, they must remember that within their regenerated spirit is resurrection, and that resurrection will surely defeat the enemy.
-This is the life which conquers all suffering, and the experience of this life is actually why believers suffer in the first place.
+This is the power of Christ's resurrection seen in Philippians 3:10 and Ephesians 1:19-20.

+There are many instances of resurrection as a physical raising of the dead throughout the Bible, however the reality of resurrection began with [the Lord Jesus](../christ_resurrection).

 ## Experience

-In experience, believers first receive the power of Christ's resurrection through their salvation, and then by this power, they can live a crucified life by taking the death of Christ as the mold of their living.
-Thus, the order in this kind of experience is resurrection then death.
+In experience, believers first know the power of Christ's resurrection, then by this power they can live a crucified life by taking the death of Christ as the mold of their living (Phil.
+3:10).
+Thus, the order in this kind of experience is resurrection then death which leads to more resurrection.
+The various situations in one's life is for them to know the power of Christ's resurrection (Rom.
+8:28).
+These situations weaken one's natural virtues such as natural love, patience or humility, allowing such things to pass through death and be terminated.

 ### Process